korbinancell/cli-tools/README.md

 - Convert folder of files to webp
 - Resize img & folder of imgs

+## DONE Json formatting

+- Combine separate files into one

 ## DONE For fun

 - Text to small text